 Compared to conventional techniques, this kind of court reporting provides many benefits, including faster turn around times and accuracy.

 Digital court reporting, despite its benefits, can be complex since the reporter must be present in person.

 It’s critical to understand digital reporting agencies and how they work because they are becoming more prevalent.
 On the other hand, a court reporting agency is an organization that the parties select and assign to attend court proceedings and produce transcripts of what was said.
 Attorneys, judges, and other legal experts use these transcripts to guarantee fairness and accuracy in the courtroom.

-While many of our rivals employ AI or speech-to-text tools, we only employ human transcribers headquartered in the United States.
-As a result, our clients receive the highest quality transcripts of the court sessions.
+While many of our rivals employ AI or speech-to-text tools, we only employ human transcribers based in the United States.
+As a result, our clients receive the highest quality legal transcripts of the court hearings, proceedings, or depositions.